 Acupuncture: Balances meridians in the body and also increases immune function.
 Pediatric acupuncturists can use gentle pressure instead of needles for little ones.

-Increase Intake of Nutrient Dense, Clear Fluids: Make a pot of magical BONE BROTH for healing.
+Increase Intake of Nutrient Dense, Clear Fluids: Make a pot of magical mineral broth for healing.
 Whenever my kids are sick I immediately put a pot on the stove.
-Packed full of minerals and gut-healing gelatin, bone broth is a powerful, medicinal tool.
-Use your bone broth to make a healing chicken soup.
+Packed full of easy-to-absorb minerals, this healing broth is a powerful, medicinal tool.
+Use your mineral broth to make a healing vegetable soup.
 Eat it for breakfast, lunch and dinner.
 Fluids help to thin mucus and unclog tubes, so make sure your child drinks lots of clear fluids when sick.

-Increase Intake of Nutrient Dense Foods: Keep the focus on easy to digest, power foods like soups made with bone broth and fresh green smoothies.
+Increase Intake of Nutrient Dense Foods: Keep the focus on easy to digest, power foods like soups made with mineral broth and fresh green smoothies.
 Keep it simple.

 REST: I can’t emphasize enough the important of rest when your child is sick.
 Rest allows our immune systems to work at optimal levels.
 Make sure your child is getting enough sleep at night and stays home from school during the day when he/she is sick.
 This allows your child to heal more quickly and also keeps them from spreading viruses to others.